acrylian/scriptless-socialsharing/README.md

 ##Usage:

-- Place the plugin within `/plugins`
+- Place the file `scriptless-socialsharing.php` and folder of the same name within `/plugins`
 - Enable the plugin
 - Place `<?php printScriptlessSocialSharingButtons(); ?>` on your theme files where you wish the buttons to appear.